inesachour/awesome_datetime_picker/README.md

 ## Customization
 ### LocaleType
-The following table lists the supported locales for the date picker:
+The following table lists the currently supported locales for the date picker:

 | Locale Code | Language          |
 |------------|------------------|